vuejs/ecosystem-ci/README.md

 - or `pnpm test <suitename>` to select a suite
 - or `tsx ecosystem-ci.ts`

-You can pass `--tag v2.8.0-beta.1`, `--branch somebranch` or `--commit abcd1234` option to select a specific vite version to build.
+You can pass `--tag v3.2.0-beta.1`, `--branch somebranch` or `--commit abcd1234` option to select a specific vue version to build.
-If you pass `--release 2.7.13`, vite build will be skipped and vite is fetched from the registry instead
+If you pass `--release 3.2.45`, vue build will be skipped and vue is fetched from the registry instead

 The repositories are checked out into `workspace` subdirectory as shallow clones

-# how to add a new integration test
+## how to add a new integration test

 - check out the existing [tests](./tests) and add one yourself.
 Thanks to some utilities it is really easy
 - once you are confidente the suite works, add it to the lists of suites in the [workflows](../../actions/)

 > the current utilities focus on pnpm based projects.
 Consider switching to pnpm or contribute utilities for other pms

-# reporting results
+## reporting results

-## Discord

-Results are posted automatically to `#ecosystem-ci` on [vite discord](https://chat.vitejs.dev/)

 ### on your own server